 To Vietnamese, the proper name for the Vietnam War is The Resistance War Against America (or the American War).
 The war coincided with civil wars in Cambodia and Laos.
 The three main warring countries became communist states after the war in 1975.
-The United States of America bowed its head in shame following the catastrophic aftermath of the war.
+The United States of America bowed its head in shame following the humiliating way it withdrew its troops from Vietnam.

 Major Countries that were involved in the Vietnam War